Welcome to Qing Zhou's Home Page

 for efficient analysis of large-scale high-throughput genomic data.

-We employ likelihood-based and sparse regularization methods to make statistical inference on these data.
-We are interested in a gene regulation and decode regulatory circuits by integrating gene expression data, RNA-Seq data, chromatin interaction data, and DNA sequence data.
+We employ model-based and sparse regularization methods to make statistical inference on these data.
+Our goal is to understand gene regulation and decode regulatory circuits by integrating gene expression data, protein binding data, chromatin interaction data, and DNA sequence data.

 We have constructed gene regulatory networks and identified combinatorial binding patterns in mouse embryonic stem cells.
-In addition, we also have biological applications in alternative splicing and complex diseases via collaboration with experimental groups.
+In addition, we also have biological applications in alternative splicing and complex diseases via collaborations with experimental groups.